bixycler/UniinfoNotes/pages/Mind Jungle.md

 			- Relativity of ((6728a7ab-1629-4e23-bc56-10ead0d8348c)) and ((6728a766-210b-462b-8fd4-aee04981b4f9))
 				- The common dichotomy is the [absolute objectivity versus absolute subjectivity](https://en.wikipedia.org/wiki/Subjectivity_and_objectivity_(philosophy)), whose ((6729c1c5-7eb2-408b-a205-f3039799d19c)) is _fixed by the human center, i.e. **human as the only subject**_: Anything independent from all humans (mind) is "objective", and anything dependent on human mind is "subjective".
 					- This dichotomy is human-absolute, i.e. relative to the whole mankind, i.e. mandkind as the ((6729b90b-1ee3-4efc-b62c-281f9621f487)).
-				- In Unïnfo, we consider the relative version of this dichotomy:
+				- In Unïnfo, we consider the relative version of this dichotomy which is free from the human center:
 					- relative objectivity = [inter-subjectivity](https://en.wikipedia.org/wiki/Intersubjectivity)
 					  tính khách quan tương đối = tính chủ quan chung
+						- Objectivity of coarse subjects is just the  to the common fine subject, i get intersection & interunion of all , hence “inter-subjectivity”.
 					- relative subjectivity = idio-objectivity
 					  tính chủ quan tương đối = tính khách quan riêng
 						- While the subjectivity is idiomorphic and idiochromatic, it's still objective within the subject itself.